 I am currently taking Learning Support courses.
 If I am unable to finish them by the application deadline, can my nursing application still be considered?

-No. If required by JSCC Admissions, all Learning Support coursework must be completed by the appropriate application deadline; this includes Math Modules 1-7.
+No. If required by JSCC Admissions and Records Services, all Learning Support coursework must be completed by the appropriate application deadline; this includes Math Modules 1-7.

 Does the Nursing Program accept applications after the deadline specified on the application?